Financial Aid and Important Information You Need for Beauty School

 Free Application for Financial Aid (FAFSA) – These documents are used to determine what amount, if any, a family (and that means both parent and student) can contribute to the annual cost of attendance.
 The formulas consider a variety of family circumstances when determining eligibility.
 Every student is eligible to apply, and should consider this application for cosmetology scholarships and financial aid.

-A grant cosmetology scholarships are money that you will not have to pay back.
-Unlike loans, grant cosmetology scholarships consist of free money that can be used to pay for school.
-Grant cosmetology scholarships usually come from the state, the government or the college that you are attending.
+A grant is monyy that you will not have to pay back.
+Unlike loans, grants consist of free money that can be used to pay for school.
+Grants usually come from the state, the government or the college that you are attending.
 Completing the Free Application for Federal Student Aid (FAFSA) is a great starting point if you are in need of financial aid for college.

-A loan is a money you borrow from a lender.
+A loan is money you borrow from a lender.
 Loans can come from public lenders such as the Department of Education or private lending companies (e.g. banks, credit unions, etc.).
+See the two main types of loans below:

 Subsidized Federal Direct Loan